Annual Technical Report 2005 on Industrial Design Information Activities submitted by Norway (SCIT/ATR/ID/2005/NO)

 More specific information about these services is available at: www.patentstyret.no

 VII.
 Matters concerning mutual exchange of industrial design documentation and information

-The Norwegian Patent Office still receives official design gazettes from some national offices.
+The Norwegian Patent Office receives The International Design Bulletin on CD-ROM.
+We receive no paper copies from national offices.
 No paper copies of the Norwegian Design Gazette are distributed.

 Copies from the other Nordic countries are circulated weekly among the executive officers in the Office.
 The NPO does not forward any machine-readable information.
 However, the NPO does exchange its final decisions on design applications with the other Nordic countries.

 VIII.
 Matters concerning education and training including technical assistance to developing countries

 The NPO promotes protection of intellectual property etc by participating at fairs and exhibitions.
 The NPO carried out 28 courses and seminars, covering all aspects of intellectual property rights.
 The NPO also cooperate with several universities and colleges in Norway and have a dialogue with the new TTO’s (Technology Transfer Offices) in Norway.